Anrich-Tait/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file_name : prints file $file
 14. 13-symbolic_link : creates a symbolic_link to a file using $ln -s
 15. 14-copy_html : copies all .html files with $cp
+16. 100-lets_move : moves all files within a specified range using $mv 17.
+18.
+19.